yashmehra028/4-top/README.md

 ```
 cmsenv
 cd tttt
-./setup -j [Ncores] # Ncores is optional, if you are running on a non-Condor node, you can keep it blank.
+./setup.sh -j [Ncores] # Ncores is optional.
+Unless you are running on a Condor node, you can keep it blank.
 eval $(./setup.sh env)
 ```